-(2) Net income and earnings per share during 2016 includes \$528,000 of transactions costs related to various transactions during 2016.
+- (2) Net income and earnings per share during 2017 includes: (i) \$2.0 million of hurricane recovery proceeds received in excess of damaged property write-downs, and; (ii) a \$27.2 million net gain (net of related transaction costs) recorded in connection with the Arlington transaction, as discussed in Note 3 "New Construction, Acquisitions, Dispositions and Property Exchange Transaction".
+Net income and earnings per share during 2016 includes \$528,000 of transactions costs related to various transactions during 2016.
 Net income and earnings per share during 2015 includes: (i) an \$8.7 million gain recorded in connection with a property exchange transaction, and; (ii) \$243,000 of transaction costs related to various transactions during 2015.
 Net income and earnings per share during 2014 includes: (i) a \$25.4 million gain recorded in connection with our purchase of third-party minority ownership interests in eight LLCs (January and August, 2014, as discussed below) in which we formerly held non-controlling majority ownership interests (we own 100% of each of these entities since the effective dates); (ii) a \$13.0 million gain on the divestiture of real property (the Bridgeway), and; (iii) \$427,000 of transaction costs related to the 2014 acquisition and divestiture activity previously mentioned.
-Net income and earnings per share during 2013 includes approximately \$200,000 of transaction costs related to various acquisitions.
-Net income and earnings per share during 2012 includes an \$8.5 million gain on the divestitures of properties owned by two unconsolidated LLCs in which we formerly held non-controlling majority ownership interests, and \$680,000 of transaction costs related to various acquisitions.

-(3) Amounts include the fair value of the real property and debt of the eight previously unconsolidated LLCs, which we began consolidating during the first and third quarters of 2014 subsequent to our purchase of the third-party minority ownership interests on January 1, 2014 and August 1, 2014 (we owned 100% of each of these entities at December 31, 2014).
+Net income and earnings per share during per share the effective dates); (ii) a \$13.0 million gain on the divestiture of real property (the Bridgeway), and; (iii) \$427,000 of transaction costs related to the 2014 acquisition and divestiture activity previously mentioned.
+Net income and earnings per share during 2013 includes approximately \$200,000 of transaction costs related to various acquisitions. - (3) Amounts include the fair value of the real property and debt of the eight previously unconsolidated LLCs, which we began consolidating during the first and third quarters of 2014 subsequent to our purchase of the third-party minority ownership interests on January 1, 2014 and August 1, 2014 (we owned 100% of each of these entities at December 31, 2014). - (4) In March, 2017, as discussed in Note 3 "New Construction, Acquisitions, Dispositions and Property Exchange Transaction", Arlington Medical Properties, LLC a formerly jointly-owned LLC in which we held an 85% noncontrolling ownership interest, sold the real estate assets of St. Mary's Professional Office Building which generated \$57.3 million of net cash proceeds to us.

-(4) Investments in LLCs at December 31, 2014, 2013 and 2012 reflect the consolidation of various LLCs, as mentioned in notes 2 and 3 above, as well as the divestiture of property owned by various unconsolidated LLCs during 2012.
+Investments in LLCs at December 31, 2014 and 2013 reflect the consolidation of various LLCs, as mentioned in notes 2 and 3 above.
 Additionally, at December 31, 2013, Investments in LLCs reflects the deconsolidation of Palmdale Medical Properties.
 This LLC was deemed to be a variable interest entity during the term of the master lease and was consolidated in our financial statements through June 30, 2013 since we were the primary beneficiary through that date.
 Effective July 1, 2013, this LLC is no longer be deemed a variable interest entity and is accounted for in our financial statements on an unconsolidated basis pursuant to the equity method.
 Effective January 1, 2014, Investments in LLCs reflects the consolidation of Palmdale Medical Properties, since we purchased the third-party minority ownership interests in Palmdale and began accounting for this LLC on a consolidated basis as of that date.